 If a student is above the third semester language, a proctored exam will take place with a faculty member to demonstrate proficiency in the language.

-Please contact the Academic Advising Office to obtain testing information.
+Please contact the O'Neill Center to obtain testing information.

 The following tests are available to qualify for the Language Requirement of the Bachelor of Arts Degree: